-As one of the UK’s leading urban regeneration specialists, Queensberry Real Estate (QRE), prides itself on experience of complex city centre regeneration projects.
-Over the last 20 years the team has been involved in the development of over 8million square feet of new retail, leisure, residential and office space.
-QRE will help drive the scheme forward, refine plans and negotiate with retailers.
+As one of the UK’s leading urban regeneration specialists, Queensberry, prides itself on experience of complex city centre regeneration projects.
+Over the last 20 years the team has been involved in the development of over 8 million square feet of new retail, leisure, residential and office space.
+Queensberry will help drive the scheme forward, refine plans and negotiate with retailers.

 Cllr Leigh Bramall, deputy leader of Sheffield City Council and Cabinet Member for Business and Economy, said:

-Paul Sargent, Chief Executive and Co-Founder of Queensberry said:
+Paul Sargent, Chief Executive and Founder of Queensberry said:

 We will work seamlessly with Sheffield City Council to deliver the long awaited regeneration of the city centre.
 Our joint plans will be cutting-edge and inspirational placing the city at the forefront of the next revolution in urban place making.”